Dr Jack Newman

 My research combines abstract social and political theory with an interest in post-war British politics and a particular focus on the modern Conservative Party.
 With regards to social theory, I work within a critical realist morphogenetic approach, but show an interest in broader debates about ontology and epistemology.
 With regards to political theory, I am particularly interested in the overlap with social theory and the concept of 'feasability', but also have a wider interest in political ideology and political philosophy.
 My knowledge and research of British politics seeks to develop innovative ways to utilise these abstract theories in political analysis.
-My thesis, as an embodiment of this approach, my (now completed) doctoral thesis proposes the analysis of ontological assumptions in public policy (further details below).
+As an embodiment of this approach, my (now completed) doctoral thesis proposes the analysis of ontological assumptions in public policy (further details below).

 I studied for my undergraduate degree in Politics at the University of Liverpool, focusing on British politics and political theory, and graduated in 2010.
 I then completed an MA in Politics ('political theory pathway') part-time at the University of Leeds, with a dissertation on ontological assumptions in UK welfare policy; I graduated with a distinction in 2014.
-Since 2015, I have been studying for a PhD at the University of Leeds and have been teaching politics, political theory, and sociology since 2016.
+Between 2015 and 2019 I studied for a PhD, passing without corrections in May 2019.
+I have been teaching politics, political theory, and sociology since 2016.

 Current teaching (2018/19)

 - PIED2601 Revolution and Reaction

 - PIED2160 Spin Drs and Electioneering

 - Leeds International Study Centre: lecturer and module lead on British Politics

 - Higher Education Academy - Associate Fellow